-“Yes, Mr. Martin…OK, Mr. Martin.”
+“Yes, Mr. Martin…OK, Mr. Martin…”

-Mr. Martin started repeating himself, so I hung up on him.
+He started repeating himself, so I hung up on him.

-“Fine, fine, I’ll get up,” I said.
+“Fine, I’ll get up,” I said.
 “Take the whole damn bed.
 Then tomorrow night, it’s my whole bed.”

-“Where’re you going?”
+“Where’re you going?” she asked.

-“What did you say?”
+“What did you just say?”

 “What genie?
 What’re you talking about?”

-“I heard you talking to someone.
-So this genie came in.
-What else?
+“I heard you talking to someone,” she said.
+“So this genie came in.
 What did he say?”

-“I knew that.”
+“I knew that,” she said.

-“Honey, he was levitating.”
+“You did?
+But anyway, honey, he was levitating.”

 “I’m telling the truth.”

-“OK, so that must’ve meant you should believe him.”
+“OK, so you should’ve believed him.”

 “For a start, yes.”

-“And what did Abracadabra the Genie do?”
+“And what did Abracadabra do?”

-“It’s Amarabu, I think.
-He granted me one wish.
+“It’s Amarabu,” I said.
+“He granted me one wish.
 One wish only.”

-“You what?
-Please tell me that you dreamed this up.”
+“Please tell me you dreamed this up,” she said.

-“And I wanted my seat on the train and my table at the restaurant.
-I told you, I came up with nothing else.”
+“I wanted a seat on the train, too, but that was a preliminary wish.
+I told you I came up with nothing else.”

-“Let’s just sleep on it,” I said.
-“I’ll see Amarabu again.
-He just caught me off guard on a bad day.”
+“Let’s go back to sleep,” I said.
+“Maybe I’ll call Amarabu again.
+He caught me off guard on a bad day.”

-He ignored me.
+But he ignored me.
 Either he was with another client, or he was asleep.